Evaluation Using Barcelona Principles

 Principle 6

-The sixth principle is that social media can and should be measured consistently with other media channels.
+The sixth principle is that social media can and should be measured consistently with other PR channels.
 This measurement should have a focus on engagement.
-The rules that apply for PR, are also valid for social media.
+The rules that apply for PR are also valid for social media.

 Principle 7

 The last principle is pretty straightforward.
 Measurement and evaluation should be transparent, consistent and valid.
-It is important that measurement is replicable to see the changes in attitudes, knowledge and behaviors among your audience.
+It is important that measurement is replicable to see changes in attitudes, knowledge and behaviors among your members.

-Implementing the Barcelona Principles as part of your ongoing evaluation process will help you measure and manage the impact of your communication efforts.
-It will also ensure you have a complete and thorough communication plan for any mission.
+Implementing the Barcelona Principles as part of your ongoing evaluation process will help to manage and measure the impact of your communication efforts.
+Additionally, it will ensure you have a complete and thorough communication plan for any mission.

 Discover More You May Like